Psychologist

 While not everyone agrees on what constitutes an addiction, in general it is recognized that an addiction can be to any substance (for example alcohol, amphetamines, cocaine, nicotine, opioids, sedatives, hallucinogens, inhalants, cannabis, phencyclidine, caffeine, and a wide variety of other substances), which, when ingested, cross the blood-brain barrier and alter the natural chemical behavior of the brain.
 It is also accepted that addiction includes dependency on "things" as well as substances, such things as gambling, eating, sex and pornography.

-In general, the term addiction, as defined by the DSM 1V-TR of the American Psychiatric Association (APA), describes a chronic pattern of behavior that continues despite the adverse consequences that result from engaging in the behavior.
-Many substances and behaviors that provide either pleasure or relief from pain pose a risk of addiction or dependency.
+In general, the term addiction, as defined by the DSM 1V-TR of the American Psychiatric Association (APA), describes a chronic pattern of behavior that continues despite negative consequences that result from engaging in the behavior.

 One way to differentiate the types of addiction is to consider two categories of dependence.
 First is physical dependence, characterized by symptoms of withdrawal, and second is psychological dependence.
 Addictions often have both physical and psychological components.